erred/uva-sne/inr-lab2.md

 </spoiler>
 ## Q14.
 What is the size of each ICMP packet?
 Why is it not 1024?

+- 1032 bytes
+- ICMP headers are 8 bytes

 ```
 arccy@guest-01 ~ % ping -c 10 www.os3.nl -s 1024